sylwke3100/FreeTrackGPS/Readme.md

 - Attributed to a name workout
 - Workouts filtering by name and start time
 - Preview route info (distance start and end time, min and max height and route map with marked start and end point)
-- Add Ignoring points in workout(from gps location and manually)
+- Add Ignoring points in workout(from gps location and map points)

 ScreenShots